corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/cordapp-build-systems.md

 This is because the node requires access to these schema definitions on startup (*contract* `.jar`s are loaded in a separate attachments classloader).
 This split enables scenarios where the same *contract* CorDapp may wish to target different database providers (and thus, the associated schema DDL may vary to use native features of a particular database).
 The finance CorDapp provides an illustration of this packaging convention.
-Future versions of Corda will de-couple this custom schema dependency to remove this anomaly.

 {{< /warning >}}